delin-au/opc-terraform-lamp-installer/README.md

 _Keys are provided for simplicity only, for long running deployments it is recommended that you replace the provided keys prior to deployment._

 ## Notes
+ - Future: Include option to choose either IaaS or PaaS database engine at initialisation phase.